integralvision/tinypng/README.txt

 Why should I use TinyPNG?
 PNG is useful because it's the only widely supported format that can store partially transparent images.
-The format uses compression, but the files can still be large.
+The format uses compression, but the files still can be large.
 Use TinyPNG to shrink images for your apps and sites.
-It will use less bandwidth and load faster.
+They will use less bandwidth and load faster.

 For more information about TinyPNG please visit https://tinypng.com/.

 REQUIREMENS